Updated for Version 2.6

 Maximum upgrade level is 15.

-C5 is a much more niche con than C3, this constellation sees a lot less benefit than C3.
-However, it does have places where it shines.
+C5 is a much more niche con than C3, as the ability this Constellation buffs provides less benefit.

 Individual DPS increase: 3 – 4%